 There are a few people who just really want me to fail, or enjoy taking out their insecurities on me online.
-There are also people with valid, constructive criticism about me and my work—I’m not talking about them.
-I’ve learned that I have to differentiate between these two groups of people.
-The first kind is useless to engage with, and the second kind is valuable and humbling.
+There are also people who have valid, constructive criticism about me and my work—I'm not talking about them.
+I've learned that I have to differentiate between these two groups of people.
+The first kind is useless to engage with, and the second kind is valuable and humbling to listen to.

 For a while, I let my fear of the first kind control my self-perception and behavior.
 I shied away from trying and sharing projects because I didn't want to hear from the tiny handful of trolls, even if 40% of my network would find the project cool and 50% don't give a damn either way.
 Moving forward, I aim to err on the side of trying, doing, and sharing (publicly, in case it wasn't explicit enough) anyway.
 Chances are, people support me, and I need to believe in myself too.

 In high school, I thought I would never be able to perform at the level of my prep school and elite public school counterparts.
 They were more privileged, more intelligent, and started earlier, prodded by their parents, granting them insurmountable advantages.

 Now, they're my classmates, and it didn't take long for me to realize that I actually do a lot, even in the context of MIT.
 I experienced the opposite of what many of my peers felt—blows to their self-esteem due to no longer being the smartest person they know.

 I want to make sure that I'm doing everything I want to do and that I want to do everything I'm doing.